Synerty/peek-mobile-theme/docs/font_awesome/font_awesome.rst

           </fa>

-To create the 'comment-o' icon as used in the Peek Chat plugin: .. rst-class:: fa fa-comment-o
+To create the 'comment-o' icon as used in the Peek Chat plugin:

+.. rst-class:: fa fa-fontawesome fa-comment-o

+|

 This is the syntax used in angular: ::